thecml/kubernetes-on-arm/README.md

    - Type this URL in a browser or use `curl`
    - `curl -L http://[master-ip]:8080/api/v1/proxy/namespaces/[namespace]/services/[service-name]`
    - You may build a proxy in front of this with `nginx` that forwards all requests to the apiserver proxy
- - connect via flannel
+ - Connect a computer to the `flannel` network
    - It's possible to start `flannel` and `kube-proxy` on another computer **in the same network** and access all services
    - Run these two commands from a `amd64` machine with docker:
-     - `docker run --net=host -d --privileged -v /dev/net:/dev/net quay.io/coreos/flannel:0.5.4 /opt/bin/flanneld --etcd-endpoints=http://$MASTER_IP:4001`
+     - `docker run --net=host -d --privileged -v /dev/net:/dev/net quay.io/coreos/flannel:0.5.5 /opt/bin/flanneld --etcd-endpoints=http://$MASTER_IP:4001`
-     - `docker run --net=host -d --privileged gcr.io/google_containers/hyperkube:v1.1.1 /hyperkube proxy --master=http://$MASTER_IP:8080 --v=2`'
+     - `docker run --net=host -d --privileged gcr.io/google_containers/hyperkube:v1.1.2 /hyperkube proxy --master=http://$MASTER_IP:8080 --v=2`'
    - And replace $MASTER_IP with the actual ip of your master pi
    - The consuming `amd64` computer can access all services
    - For example: `curl -k https://10.0.0.1`
+ - Make a `service` with `externalIP`
+   - Via `kubectl`: `kubectl expose rc {some rc} --port={the port this service will listen on} --container-port={the port the container exposes} --external-ip={the host you want to listen on}`
+   - Example: `kubectl expose rc my-nginx --port=9060 --container-port=80 --external-ip=192.168.200.100`
+   - This will make the service accessible at `192.168.200.100:9060`

+#### See node health via `cAdvisor`

+Go to a web browser and type: `{IP of you Pi node}:4194` and a nice dashboard will be there and show you some nice real-time stats.

 ## Service management